build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/enterprise/influxdb/connect-and-use-ockam-hub.md

 An Ockam Hub provides a variety of services that are typically needed for secure communication within IoT.
-One of the services it provides is use of the Ockam Routing Protocol for Application Layer Routing of end to end encrypted messages.
+One of the services it provides is use of the Ockam Routing Protocol for Application Layer Routing of end-to-end encrypted messages.

 The Ockam Routing Protocol enables this service using a thin, binary wire format that encodes onward and return routes for a message and carries end-to-end encrypted payloads over multiple hops of